By Jill Riebesehl

 Mt.
 Tabor Neighborhood Association

-MTNA will host its next community meeting on Zoom Wednesday, May 18, 7 pm, when we will run our annual elections.
-Find links for this and all of our meetings, under the “Meetings and Events” tab of our website mttaborpdx.org.
+Our next meeting will take place Wednesday, May 17, 7-8:30 pm via Zoom.
+Please find links for this and all of our meetings, under the “Meetings and Events” tab of our website, mttaborpdx.org.

 North Tabor Neighborhood Association